Last updated on September 14th, 2023

 What is convenient, 7 out of 10 museums on this list are in Sultanahmet.
 Two places, you can guess by their names, are located in the Galata neighborhood.
 And the Galata area is very reachable by foot if you take a nice, pleasant walk across the Galata Bridge.
 Or a short tram ride, if you like.

-Rumeli Fortress however is quite further up north from the city center and takes around 1 hour to get to on public transport from the Galata tower.
+Rumeli Fortress however is quite farther up north from the city center and takes around 1 hour to get to on public transport from the Galata tower.
 But it might be a good idea to go from the busiest city streets to the suburbs of Istanbul to one of the most beautiful neighborhoods.
 So plan accordingly.

 What Museums Were Included But Not Anymore